Home

 Claude Chappe was given the title of Ingénieur Télégraphe, a salary of 600 francs per month, and the task of construction and maintenance of the later Telegraph Administration.
 Permission was also granted for him to hire personnel, and to draft the first rules and regulations for the French telegraph.
 At Claude’s request, his brothers Ignace, Abraham, and Pierre Francois were appointed as administrators of the line to Lille, at 500 francs per month each.

-In the revolutionary atmosphere which prevailed in France at this period, it is not surprising that Chappe’s conspicuous experiments earned him the suspicion of the fanatical crowds and on two occasions the apparatus which he had set up at the Etoile was torn down and destroyed.
+In the revolutionary atmosphere that prevailed in France at this period, it is not surprising that Chappe’s conspicuous experiments earned him the suspicion of the fanatical crowds, and on two occasions the apparatus which he had set up at the Etoile was torn down and destroyed.

 Sadly, Claude Chappe did not live long enough, to enjoy the (more or less) successful implementation of his plans, as on 23 Jan 1805, he killed himself.
 He was said to be depressed by illness, and his natural tendency to melancholia was apparently deepened by the claims by rivals that he had plagiarized from their communication systems.